top of page

 User Research

-I created an interview script with 12 open-ended questions, concentrating on supply chain challenges and users' motivations for 3PL partnerships.
+Interviews revealed a major trust gap: users wanted visibility into their shipments, with 87% explicitly requesting a self-serve tracking feature.
 Within a week, I successfully recruited and interviewed several users, aged 25 to 70, who matched our customer profile, conducting the interviews via phone call.

 User statistics: